PyO3/pyo3/guide/src/exception.md

 ## Raise an exception

-To raise an exception, first you need to obtain an exception type and construct a new [`PyErr`](https://docs.rs/pyo3/0.7.0-alpha.1/struct.PyErr.html), then call [`PyErr::restore()`](https://docs.rs/pyo3/0.7.0-alpha.1/struct.PyErr.html#method.restore) method to write the exception back to the Python interpreter's global state.
+To raise an exception, first you need to obtain an exception type and construct a new [`PyErr`](https://docs.rs/pyo3/0.7.0-alpha.1/pyo3/struct.PyErr.html), then call the [`PyErr::restore()`](https://docs.rs/pyo3/0.7.0-alpha.1/pyo3/struct.PyErr.html#method.restore) method to write the exception back to the Python interpreter's global state.

 ```rust
 use pyo3::{Python, PyErr};